 Can I Stop a Foreclosure?

-A foreclosure is a legal remedy used by a lender to try and recoup their financial investment in a property.
+A foreclosure is a legal remedy used by a lender to try to recoup their financial investment in a property.
 A foreclosure means that the lender is taking ownership of your property.
 The lender will assume all debts, liability and any equity in the house.
 If your property has a large amount of equity, you should take immediate action to try and stop the foreclosure.
 Learn more

-If you’d like a free consultation on your situation you can call 416-499-2122 or email email@example.com and we will get back to you the same business day.
+If you’d like a free consultation on your situation you can call 416-499-2122 or email email@example.com, and we will get back to you the same business day.